AlexRealyCool/AlexRealyCool/README.md

-- 👋 Hi, I’m @KalenskyyAlex, a programmer from Ukraine
+- 👋 Hi, I’m @KalenskyyAlex, a programmer from Ukraine, currently in Kosice, Slovakia
-- 👀 I’m interested in AI, bots and userbots, creating games using Unity and Godot engines, programming languages
+- 👀 I’m interested in AI, bots and userbots, creating programming languages(parsers and compilers), writing backend for web apps
-- 🌱 I’m currently improving my skills in Python
+- 🌱 I’m currently improving my skills in React and Java Spring
-- 🛠️ project I'm currenly working on: https://github.com/KalenskyyAlex/simple-language-interpreter
+- 🛠️ project I'm currenly working on: https://github.com/KalenskyyAlex/omni-com
 - 📫 How to contact me:
   - telegram: https://t.me/kalenskyj
   - linkedIn: https://www.linkedin.com/in/oleksandr-kalenskyy-460324250